vgdc-ucsd/VGDC-Website/README.md

 ![alt text](image.png)

-This hostname is used as a prefix to help dynamically identify the image address for meta tags that describe such content, like the one from earlier:
+This testhostname is used as a prefix to help dynamically identify the image address for meta tags that describe such content, like the one from earlier:

 ```
 <meta property="twitter:image" content={'${testhostname}/_next/image?url=/images/blogs/${post.id}${post.coverImage}&w=828&q=75'} />